jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 that works only under optimal conditions but is insecure.
-This talk explored this problem and offered solutions toward developing a more efficient, effective, and skilled software developer workforce, more capable of writing secure code.In September 2021, Robert Seacord presented Secure Coding atAuto\-ISAC Analysts.In October 2021, Robert Seacord submitted 5 papers to the CStandards Committee (ISOIEC WG14\), including: ISOIEC WG14 \- Identifier Syntax using Unicode Standard Annex 31 ISOIEC WG14 \- Clarifying integer terms ISOIEC WG14 \- Clarifying integer terms v2 ISOIEC WG14 \- calloc overflow handling ISOIEC WG14 \- Annex K RepairsIn May 2021, Robert Seacord published a blog post in whichhe argues that supply chain security begins with secure software development.He explained what each of these meant for the future security of the C programming language in his blog post, The Next C Language Standard, C23\.In July 2021, Robert Seacord released Reliably\-checked String Library Binding, a library binding that uses static array extents to improve diagnostics that can help identify memory safety flaws.
-This tool is part of his work on broader initiatives in the C Standards Committee to improve bounds checking for array types.In August 2021, Robert Seacord presented his training, SecureCoding in C, at Black Hat USA, which offered detailed explanation of common programming errors in C and C\+\+ and describes how these errors can lead to code that is vulnerable to exploitation, and demonstrates specific remediation techniques as well as general secure coding practices that help prevent the introduction of vulnerabilities in C and C\+\+ codebases.In October 2021, Robert Seacord presented Volatility Ahead at NDC TechTown 2021, which explained \- in the context of the C programming language \- where volatile is useful, what the C and C\+\+ standards say and how they got there, and finally suggest how the standards might be revised in the future.
-He also presented Secure Coding in C and C\+\+, a two day training course that provides a detailed explanation of common programming errors in C and C\+\+ and describes how these errors can lead to code that is vulnerable to exploitation.172021 NCC Group Annual Research ReportStandardization \& VerificationIn addition to the C Standards work outlined above, NCC Group made standards\-related contributions in the following ways:In February 2021, Matt Lewis released his paper,Investigating Potential Security Vulnerability Manifestation through Various Analyses \& Inferences Regarding Internet RFCs (and how RFC Security might be Improved), to help understand how and why security vulnerabilities
+This talk explored this problem and offered solutions toward developing a more efficient, effective, and skilled software developer workforce, more capable of writing secure code.
+In September 2021, Robert Seacord presented Secure Coding at Auto\-ISAC Analysts.
+In October 2021, Robert Seacord submitted 5 papers to the C Standards Committee (ISOIEC WG14\), including:  ISOIEC WG14 \- Identifier Syntax using Unicode Standard Annex 31 ISOIEC WG14 \- Clarifying integer terms ISOIEC WG14 \- Clarifying integer terms v2 ISOIEC WG14 \- calloc overflow handling ISOIEC WG14 \- Annex K Repairs
+He explained what each of these meant for the future security of the C programming language in his blog post, The Next C Language Standard, C23\.
+In October 2021, Robert Seacord presented Volatility Ahead at NDC TechTown 2021, which explained \- in the context of the C programming language \- where volatile is useful, what the C and C\+\+ standards say and how they got there, and finally suggest how the standards might be revised in the future.
+He also presented Secure Coding in C and C\+\+, a two day training course that provides a detailed explanation of common programming errors in C and C\+\+ and describes how these errors can lead to code that is vulnerable to exploitation.
+2021 NCC Group Annual Research Report
+18
+Standardization \& Verification
+In addition to the C Standards work outlined above, NCC Group made standards\-related contributions in the following ways:
+In February 2021, Matt Lewis released his paper, Investigating Potential Security Vulnerability Manifestation through Various Analyses \& Inferences Regarding Internet RFCs (and how RFC Security might be Improved), to help understand how and why security vulnerabilities